HEA8 (PP) - Meeting local housing needs

 - Bringing empty homes back into use and converting vacant buildings into new homes where appropriate.

-- Enabling older people and the most vulnerable to promote, secure and sustain their independence in a home appropriate to their circumstances, including through the provision of specialist housing across all tenures in sustainable locations.
-This will include provision for retirement accommodation, extra care and residential care housing and other forms of supported housing.
+- Enabling older people to promote, secure and sustain their independence in a home appropriate to their needs, including through the provision of housing across all tenures in sustainable locations and through the provision of Disabled Facilities Adaptations.
+This will include increased provision for retirement accommodation, extra care and residential care housing.

 - Enabling the provision of high quality housing for younger people and that considers specialist needs and ensures that young people can live close to their families in Plymouth.